Frequently Asked Questions

 What if my labor is very long?
 Is there a limit to how many hours my doula will stay with me?

 No. A laboring woman cannot control how fast or slowly her labor may progress.
-We are dedicated to staying by your side, offering continuous support throughout your entire labor and birth with no added fees.
-Some births are extremely rapid, most first time mothers labor 24 hours or more.
+We are dedicated to staying by your side, offering continuous support throughout your entire labor and birth.
+Some births are extremely rapid, most first time mothers labor 24 hours or more, but most of this is the early latent phase when you will labor best while continuing to rest without distraction.

 Should your birth take an unusually long turn, we always offer to have a back up doula step in so that you have a fresh set of eyes, arms and a warm heart to care for you while your doula rests up a bit, although this is rare.
 You are our priority and we aim to offer the highest quality of care at all times.